An Easy, Cost-Effective Way To Remain Current With Student Success

 Twelve presentations are selected from the top rated sessions at our National Symposium on Student Retention each year for live presentation as webinars.

 All webinars take place from 1:00 – 2:00 pm Central Time on the designated date, during which time participants may ask questions and provide feedback.
-An unlimited number of colleagues may attend at one site with a single login credential.
+An unlimited number of colleagues from the registrant’s institution may attend.
 CSRDE members and non-members are invited to participate.
-Each registration includes 30 days of access to the recorded podcast.
+Each registration includes 5 weeks of access to the recorded podcast.

 CSRDE members:One to six webinars are included with membership, depending on level